Class AdminPrivilegeService

 If the entity has no restrictions, then those permissions are granted everywhere.

-"Flat roles" is the term used for all roles that come from AdminUser.getRoles()
+"Flat roles" is the term used for all roles that come from AdminUser.getRoles() and those

 inherited from their parent roles.
 Similarly, if the entity has restrictions, these roles are